 The 2018-19 school year was the first in which charter public schools served 12th graders and posted an official four year adjusted cohort graduation rate (ACGR).
-However, it should be noted
+However, it should be noted that Summit Olympus (Olympus) and Summit Sierra (Sierra) first opened for the 2017-18 school

 Olympus is physically situated in the Tacoma School District.
-The four-year ACGR results are presented in Table 7.
+The four year ACGR results are presented in Table 7.